sjl/.plan/README.markdown

 * Wrote another blog post about a particular Lisp macro.
 Gonna let it stew for a couple of days before posting it.
 * More [Coding Math][].

+### 2016-08-16

+* Spent a chunk of time at school finding and printing off General Game Playing research papers to look into.
+Also downloaded some [IRDC talks][] and the [New England Lisp Games Conference talks][] to watch over the next week or two.